atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 !!!info "Database creation"

-    With regards, `<dbname>` in the `JDBC URL`, this database is not automatically created by the Atlassian product itself, as such a user and database must be manually created for the DB instance used.
-Details on how to create product specific DB's can be found below:
+    The Atlassian product doesn't automatically create the database,`<dbname>`, in the `JDBC URL`, so you need to manually create a user and database for the used database instance.
+Details on how to create product-specific databases can be found below:

     === "Jira"